 Why do chondrocytes die after they hypertrophy in the epiphyseal plate of the metaphysis?

 Because of calcification, the chondrocytes lose all sources of nutrients, etc. and die.

-1. Which of the following statements regarding the cells indicated is INCORRECT?
+1. Which of the following statements regarding the cells indicated by the black arrows is INCORRECT?

 - They are derived from hematopoietic progenitor cells.